demisto/content-docs/docs/welcome.md

 Finally, the **Tutorials** section includes longer end-to-end articles that guide you through a specific process (i.e. design).

+## Articles

+From the top bar, navigate to the [Articles](reference/articles-index) section to find useful documentation about Cortex XSOAR and its Content.
+Articles are mostly meant for end users and SOC Engineers.

 ## Reference

 From the top bar, navigate to the [Reference](reference/index) section to find detailed reference documentation about all the Cortex XSOAR components: Integrations, Scripts, Playbooks, Release Notes, Articles, etc. You can use the search bar on the top right to find anything on this site.